arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 In ML terms, what is a “bad basis”?

 **Answer:**
-A basis with:
+A basis with high correlation, redundancy, and poor numerical conditioning.

-* High correlation
-* Redundancy
-* Poor conditioning

 ---